playcanvas/developer.playcanvas.com/content/en/user-manual/publishing/mobile/cordova.md

 ### Testing for iOS

 You are now ready to test your app.
-For iOS, you can Simulator or run on a physical iOS device.
+For iOS, you can use Simulator or run on a physical iOS device.
 Simulator is installed as part the Xcode tools, runs on your Mac and simulates the various iOS based devices.
 To run your app in Simulator, issue the following command:

 ```
 cordova run ios